Exodus (character): Fictional character biography

 Exodus survives and returns to the Acolytes, his powers having returned to their original state.
 He later forms a Brotherhood of Mutants consisting of Avalanche, Nocturne, Sabretooth, Mammomax, and Black Tom Cassidy.
 Exodus leads an attack on a group of humans, but is thwarted by the X-Men.

 Exodus is among the 198 mutants who retain their powers following M-Day, when the Scarlet Witch depowers most mutants on Earth.
 He leads a new team of Acolytes with Frenzy, Random, and Tempo as followers.
 After learning that no mutants have been born post-Decimation and that mutants are now an endangered species, he leaves.
 In Antarctica, Exodus meets Mister Sinister, who reveals that he has a plan to save mutants from extinction.

-Exodus later assists in healing Professor X after he is shot in the head by Bishop.
+Exodus assists in healing Professor X after he is shot in the head by Bishop.
 Despite being in a weakened state, Xavier is resisting Exodus' efforts, which requires rebuilding Xavier's damaged brain atom by atom and temporarily removing his memories.
 Exodus succeeds, but Xavier's mind refuses to have his memories returned.
 Exodus and Emma Frost confront Xavier in the astral plane and force him to stand down.
 After the battle, Xavier convinces Exodus to disband the Acolytes and find a new way to help mutantkind.
 Exodus renounces the name Magneto gave him and decides to embark on a personal pilgrimage.

-Following the M-Pox crisis, Exodus assumes control of Someday Enterprises, an organization that weaponizes mutants.
-He attempts to attack an anti-mutant rally in Washington, D.C. before being defeated by Magneto and imprisoned in Xorn's temple.

-Exodus is later freed and befriends Elixir, who he works with to rescue Magneto from Psylocke.
-Sometime later, Exodus and Elixir are approached by Magneto, who seeks their help in containing Mothervine, a bioweapon released by Bastion and Havok.
-Exodus rapidly transports himself, Elixir, and Magneto around the world, allowing Elixir to neutralize the Mothervine.
+Exodus works with Elixir to contain Mothervine, a bioweapon released by Bastion and Havok.

 Following the "House of X" series, Exodus becomes a citizen of Krakoa and member of its ruling council.
+When Krakoa moves to the White Hot Room, Exodus remains on Earth rather than accompany Krakoa.